- The 7 best apps for tracking pregnancy

-Unfortunately, we live in the times of COVID and some questions need to be asked to ensure you give birth safely.
+Unfortunately, we live in the times of COVID and some questions need to be asked to ensure you give birth safely during the pandemic.
 Coronavirus safety protocols are updated regularly to accommodate the changing times.
 Therefore you have to stay up to date with the latest information and learn how every new measure affects your pregnancy, birth, and future.

 - What are your safety protocols for COVID-19?

 - Do I have to wear a mask while in the hospital room?